SS Imperator: World War I and U.S. Navy service

-Decommissioned at Hoboken, New Jersey in early 1919, Imperator was transferred to the British Shipping Controller on 20 September, and it was decided that Cunard would operate her.
+Decommissioned at Hoboken, New Jersey in early September 1919, Imperator was transferred to the British Shipping Controller on 20 September, and it was decided that Cunard would operate her.
 Captain Charles A. Smith and a full crew were sent out to New York on the new operators and the official handover from the British Shipping Controller to Cunard took place on 24 November.
 Imperator was then transferred to Cunard's Pier 54 for Cunard service.